-David Clarke is President of the Psychophysiologic Disorders Association.
+David Clarke MD is President of the Psychophysiologic Disorders Association.
 He is also Assistant Director at the Center for Ethics and is the Clinical Assistant Professor of Gastroenterology Emeritus, both situated at Oregon Health & Science University (OHSU) in Portland, Oregon, USA.

 He has been a Visiting Professor at the Royal Children’s Hospital in Brisbane, Australia, and at Oxford University, England.
-David Clarke has lectured extensively on Psychophysiologic Disorders across the U.S. and Europe and has appeared on over 100 television and radio broadcasts.
+Dr Clarke has lectured extensively on Psychophysiologic Disorders across the U.S. and Europe and has appeared on over 100 television and radio broadcasts.

-David A Hanscom is an orthopaedic surgeon who has been performing complex spine surgery since 1986.
+David A Hanscom MD is an orthopaedic surgeon who has been performing complex spine surgery since 1986.
 In this time, he has amassed significant expertise in treating both adult and paediatric patients with a wide range of spinal conditions, including deformities, fractures, tumours and infections.
-Currently working for Swedish Neuroscience Specialists in Seattle, David practices as part of a team to optimise nutrition, mental approach, medications, physical conditioning, and overall health.
+Currently working for Swedish Neuroscience Specialists in Seattle, Dr Hanscom practices as part of a team to optimise nutrition, mental approach, medications, physical conditioning, and overall health.

-Combined with his own personal experience of chronic pain recovery, David developed his own five-step recovery programme and a new treatment paradigm was born, which is explained in his book, Back in Control: A Spine Surgeon’s Roadmap Out of Chronic Pain.
+Combined with his own personal experience of chronic pain recovery, Dr Hanscom developed his own five-step recovery programme and a new treatment paradigm was born, which is explained in his book, Back in Control: A Spine Surgeon’s Roadmap Out of Chronic Pain.
 His goal for patients is not just to live with pain or manage it, it is to be pain free, which he has now helped become a reality for hundreds of his patients.